 They can be used as study guides by small groups and classes.

 Bits and pieces can be cut and pasted into blogs and emails to share with family and friends.

 Besides reaching more people online, you can personally use transcripts in numerous ways.

-You can use them as the basis of blogs, newsletters, magazine articles, and you can turn your transcripts into books.
+You can use them as the basis of blogs, newsletters, magazine articles, and you can turn your sermons into books.
 (Your wheels are turning already, aren't they?)